Portugal: Weather Overview

 The northern part of Portugal is home to the second largest city, Porto, sitting on the Duoro River estuary, and is great for wine tasting and vineyard tours.
 On top of this, this is probably the most historic region of the country overall, so great for history buffs.
 The temperatures here are milder than those experienced on the Algarve in the south, and that means this is the ideal destination for those visiting during the summer months, who don't enjoy high heat.
 For instance, during the peak month of July, Porto experiences an average temperature of around 20°C, which is ideal for exploring the region to its fullest.
 Rainfall is generally much less during the summer, with an average rainfall level of around 20mm during the summer months.

-In this part of the country you will also find beautiful Evora, heading inland.
+In this part of the country, you will also find beautiful Evora, heading inland.
 Here you can explore Portuguese history and ruins, including the iconic Roman Temple of Evora, and the Igreja de Sao Francisco.
-This small and charming town still experiences mild winter temperatures to enjoy, with an average high temperature reaching 14°C during the month of February.
+This small and charming town still experiences mild winter temperatures to enjoy, with the average high temperature reaching 14°C during the month of February.

 So, why do so many people head to Portugal year upon year?
 And why is it becoming increasingly popular for those who have never visited before?